 The Micro Roni Gen 4 – From Glock to PDW

 By now we’ve all seen and are familiar with the Micro Roni systems.
 These Israeli designed and produced kits have been around for quite some time.
 The idea is simple.
 The Micro Roni’s convert your standard handgun to an SMG sized package.
 With the rise of pistol stabilizing braces, these kits have become even more popular.
 The newest Micro Roni Gen 4 model comes equipped with a stabilizing brace.
 The stabilizing brace models are predictably much more popular than the models requiring you to register your weapon as an SBR.
-Due to reader demand, we got our hands on one to test and review our very own Roni Glock.
+Due to reader demand, we got our hands on one so we could test and review our very own Roni Glock.

 …and he called it Micro Roni…..

 The Roni kits used to be quite pricey, but have seen a steep decline in price.
 At this point, a Glock and Roni kit will cost nearly right around the same as higher-end PCCs.
 The Gen 4 models have a number of new features, including:

 - Captive Charging Handle – The charging handle is no longer removable and therefore it can’t be misplaced.

 - A larger ejection port.
 This is a requirement to ensure the gun and system is reliable.

 - The ability to reach in and use the pistol’s slide stop.